apache/iceberg/site/docs/community.md

 Apache Iceberg tracks issues in GitHub and prefers to receive contributions as pull requests.

-Community discussions happen primarily on the dev mailing list, on the #iceberg channel on the ASF's Slack workspace, and on specific Github issues.
+Community discussions happen primarily on the dev mailing list, on apache-iceberg Slack workspace, and on specific GitHub issues.

 ## Contributing